Folk Alliance Australia

 AFMAs AWARD PRESENTATION EVENT

-The AFMA’s will be presented on WEDNESDAY 22nd OCTOBER 2025 at 7.30pm EST at the Brunswick Ballroom, Melbourne as a Live Concert & Awards Night and also as a Live Streamed event.
+The AFMA’s will be announced and presented in October as a Live Concert & Awards Night and also as a national Live Streamed event.

-The Awards event will feature a Welcome to Country, live music performances, awards finalists and winners presentations, guest interstate artists and will be hosted by leading folk identities.
+The event will feature live music performances, awards finalists and winners presentations and guest artists.

 AFMA AWARDS